 For concerts on Stora Scen (the Main Stage) there are wheelchair spaces on one of the spectator stands by Kvasten.
 For concerts on Lilla Scen (the Small Stage) there are wheelchair spaces by Classic Café.
 Wheelchair spaces should be booked in advance at least three days before the concert by calling our Booking Service on +46 10-708 70 00.

 For guests with invisible disabilities and special needs, a limited number of spaces are available on the platform of Eclipse for concerts on Stora Scen (the Main Stage), and at Classic Café for concerts on Lilla Scen (the Small Stage).
 These spaces cannot be booked in advance, and can be obtained at Guest Service on the day of the concert on a first come first served basis.

 How old do I have to be to attend a concert?

-If you are under 15 years old, we recommend that you bring an adult with you to evening concerts at Stora Scen (the Main Stage) and Lilla Scen (the Small Stage).
+If you are under 16 years old, we recommend that you bring an adult with you to evening concerts at Stora Scen (the Main Stage) and Lilla Scen (the Small Stage).

 Can I take an umbrella to the concert?